Yassiri383j/DarkNighter/ThemeUpdates.md

 Version 1.0.5
 - Added a color to the active channel that you are looking at
-- Added a custom font to the theme
+- Added a custom font to the theme (Currently disabled due to a bug in themer plugin)

 Version 1.1.0
 - Fixed a bug that makes links unreadable